Accounting for ATT WBD Spin Off

 Specify lots - for each existing txn use the above calulated amount to distribute the sale over.

-how do i enter the spoinoff manually?
+how do i enter the spoinoff manually?0

 I used the corporate spinoff in Quicken to record the WBD spinoff.
 Before the spinoff Quicken showed mt cost basis properly.
 After the spinoff the combined cost basis between ATT & WBD changed by a couple thousand dollars.
 This makes no sense, the cost basis should have not changed.
-Anyone ideas?
+Anyone ideas?0

 I was told by TD Ameritrade that - T New Cost = 76.1475% of T orig Cost - WBD shrs rec in Spinoff =24.1917% per shr of T owned - the received WBD Shr Cost = 23.8525% of Orig T Cost per shr. when I use these numbers in I can match their numbers, but when I try to use the same numbers with my E*Trade account I can't get the numbers to match E*Trade.

-I tried letting Quicken do the numbers and they are all over the place. used T price $19.63 WBD price $24.78 and Spinoff .241917 ,completely confused
+I tried letting Quicken do the numbers and they are all over the place. used T price $19.63 WBD price $24.78 and Spinoff .241917 ,completely confused0 -

 @Charlie R